 British White and Shetland cattle graze all year on most of Canford Heath.
-While in the summer months Shetland cattle graze Dunyeats Hill (managed by Amphibian and Reptile Conservation Trust) and parts of Corfe Hills and part of Bourne Valley.
+While in the summer months Shetland cattle graze Dunyeats Hill (managed by Amphibian and Reptile Conservation Trust) and parts of Corfe Hills, Pine Springs and Bourne Valley.
 Additionally on another part of Bourne Valley New Forest ponies graze all year.

 Some of our most valuable wildlife habitats, such as heathland and grasslands, are not truly natural but rather have been created as a result of the activities of humans and their livestock over the centuries.

 For example, most heathland in Dorset has been grazed until recently ever since the trees were first cleared by early farmers several thousand years ago.
 The resulting sunny open conditions, with patchy low-growing plants such as heather and gorse, provided ideal habitat for our rarest reptiles such as the sand lizard and smooth snake (Poole's heaths support all six British reptiles), as well as other specialised wildlife such as the nightjar, Dartford warbler and the Purbeck mason wasp.